Optimal Transport and Skorokhod Embedding: The monotonicity principle

 \section{The monotonicity principle}

-In this section, we will establish Theorem \ref{GlobalLocal}.
-In fact we will show a stronger result that will imply Theorem \ref{GlobalLocal}.
-Moreover, in Theorem \ref{thm:taming} and Section \ref{sec:scd max} we will prove further refinements of Theorem \ref{GlobalLocal} that allow us to find sets $\Gamma\subset S$ with additional properties, for example recovering path properties of Brownian motion.
-We remark that the arguments used in this section are valid for arbitrary starting distributions.
+In this section we will establish the monotonicity principle: suppose $\xi \in \RST(\mu)$ is an optimal stopping rule for some function $\gamma$, then we will find a set $\Gamma$ supporting $\xi$ such that $\BP\cap(\Gamma^<\times \Gamma)=\emptyset$.
+The argument can be divided into two major steps: \begin{enumerate} \item Consider an optimal stopping rule $\xi$ and a stop-go pair $((f,s),(g,t))\in\SG$ where $(f,s)$ is still going according to the stopping rule $\xi$ while $(g,t)$ is stopped by $\xi$.
+Intuitively speaking, we can find an (infinitesimal) improvement of $\xi$ by switching the roles of $f$ and $g$.
+As $\xi$ is optimal, there should only exist a few such pairs.
+We formalize this in Proposition \ref{Invisible2} by showing that if $\pi(\SG)>0$ for some $\pi\in\TRT(r(\xi))$ we can explicitly construct a stopping rule with strictly lower `cost'.

+\item Knowing that $\SG$ is negligible in the sense that it is not seen by the `couplings' $\pi$ just described, it remains to find a support $\Gamma$ of $\xi$ such that $\SG\cap \left(\Gamma^< \times \Gamma\right)=\emptyset.$ The crucial step is the characterization of a set which is null wrt all $\pi\in\TRT(r(\xi))$ which we establish in Proposition~\ref{KeLe} based on Choquet's capacitability theorem and an auxiliary duality result. \end{enumerate}

+Armed with Propositions~\ref{Invisible2} and \ref{KeLe}, we will establish Theorem \ref{GlobalLocal}: If $\xi$ is an optimal stopping time, then Proposition \ref{Invisible2} implies that a certain \emph{set of pairs of paths}, i.e.\ the set of stop-go pairs is negligible in a quasi-sure sense, i.e.\ almost surely null with respect to all $\pi\in\TRT(r(\xi))$.
+Proposition \ref{KeLe} will then allow us to exclude a \emph{$r(\xi)$-null set of paths} to obtain a support $\Gamma$ of $r(\xi)$ such that $\Gamma^<\times \Gamma$ avoids all stop-go pairs.

+In the first part of this section we will give a number of definitions and results that are needed to establish Theorem \ref{GlobalLocal} (including the statements of Propositions~\ref{Invisible2} and \ref{KeLe}); the respective proofs will be given subsequently.

-The notion of stop-go pairs introduced in Definition \ref{def:Gamma1} requires that \emph{all} possible extensions $(h,u)$ are considered.
-However, we want to consider a relaxed notion which is sensitive to the stopping measure $\nu$.
-To this end we introduce the \emph{conditional randomized stopping time given $(f,s)$.} \begin{definition} Let $\xi\in\RST$ be given and \emph{fix} a survival function $H^\xi$ satisfying part (1) of Theorem \ref{thm:equiv RST}.
-The conditional randomized stopping time of $\xi$, given $(f,s)\in S$, denoted by $\xi^{(f,s)}$, is defined to be
+The notion of stop-go pairs introduced in Definition \ref{def:SG} requires that \emph{all} possible extensions $\sigma$ are considered.
+However, to establish the monotonicity principle, it is actually more natural to prove a stronger result that appeals to a relaxed notion of stop-go pairs which are sensitive to the stopping measure $\xi$, or -- more precisely -- to a representation of $\xi$ through a function $A^\xi$ as in Theorem \ref{thm:equiv RST} (1). \begin{importantconvention} Throughout this section we will fix $\xi \in \RST(\mu)$, as well as the particular representation $A^\xi$. \end{importantconvention}